Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Introduction

-Each leaf is equipped with a wall-and-chamber decomposition, according to the combinatorics of the translation surfaces it contains (see \S\ref{sec:kernel_foliation}).
-The most prevalent chambers are of \emph{cylinder} type (see \S\ref{sec:chamcyltype}).
-We show that each chamber of cylinder type is conformally a half plane.
-In a generic unmarked leaf, the chambers of cylinder type are parametrized by primitive elements in the period group $\Gamma$, and via the biholomorphic map to $\mathcal{T}_{1,1}$ and the identification $\mathcal{T}_{1,1}\cong\mathbb{H}$, we can draw these chambers as subsets of the upper half plane $\mathbb{H}$.
-Recall that $\slz$ acts on $\mathcal{T}_{1,1}$ as mapping classes, and correspondingly on the unit disk as hyperbolic isometries. \begin{thm} Let $\mathcal{L}$ be a generic unmarked leaf with period group $\Gamma$.
-Under a suitable conformal identification $\mathcal{L}\cong\mathcal{T}_{1,1}\cong\mathbb{H}$, the closure of each cylinder chamber in $\mathbb{H}\cup\mathbb{R}\cup\{\infty\}$ is a rational number or $\infty$, and every element in $\mathbb{Q}\cup\{\infty\}$ arises this way.
-Moreover, the actions of $\slz$ on $\mathcal{L}\cong\mathbb{H}$ as the Veech group and hyperbolic isometries agree on the boundary $\mathbb{R}\cup\{\infty\}$.
+As a consequence we thus distinguish three kind of chambers: \textit{torus type}, \textit{cylinder type} and \textit{degenerate type} (that means the core has empty interior).
+The most prevalent chambers are of those of cylinder type.
+We show that each such a chamber is conformally equivalent to \(\mathbb D\), the unit disk.
+For a generic unmarked leaf \(\mathfrak L(\,\rho,\,\mu\,)\), chambers of cylinder type are parametrized by primitive elements in the period group \(\textnormal{Im}(\,\rho\,)\).
+By using the identification $\mathcal{T}_{1,1}\cong\mathbb{H}$ we can draw these chambers as subsets of the upper half plane \(\mathbb{D}\).
+Recall that $\textnormal{SL}(2,\,\mathbb Z)$ acts on $\mathcal{T}_{1,1}$ as mapping classes, and correspondingly on the unit disk as hyperbolic isometries.

-Finally, for each cylinder chamber, it does not contain any horodisk based at the same point at infinity, nor is it contained in the $K$-neighborhood of a hyperbolic geodesic ray for any $K>0$. \end{thm}